Planning a vacation doesn’t have to be a pain. That’s why I want to show you a great system you can use to plan the perfect trip.

 - American Express: 1-800-528-4800

 Simply inform the representative that you plan on traveling and that you’ll be using your card.
 They’ll ask you where you’re going, how long you’ll be gone for, and voila!
 You’re prepped for travel.
+Not getting stranded abroad is definitely a key step in how to plan a vacation.

 Much like airlines, credit card companies often screw up even when you give them the heads up.